 The ReCYCLEry NC is a non-profit located in Carrboro, North Carolina that teaches bicycle repair and maintenance and allows community members to earn their own bikes.

 NEW HOURS!!!
-Saturday 11am to 3pm and Sunday 9am to noon - First and Third full weekends of the month ONLY!!!
+Saturday and Sunday, 10am to 2pm – First and Third full weekends of the month ONLY!!!

 The Word on the Street

 The ReCYCLEry has been an amazing partner to the disability community and assisted First In Families of North Carolina with providing bicycles to over a dozen children over the past several months.
 They are always eager to help, and a wonderful partner, the embody the Tarheel spirit in every way.

 I have been to The ReCYCLEry many times and have gotten two bikes.
 I think this place is great because if a poor family can not afford a brand new bike straight from the store they could just go over take apart a couple of bikes then get a nice gently worn bike for FREE!!!!!
 This place is AWESOME!!!!!!!!!!!!!!!!!!!!!!!

 Everyone is made to feel welcome and respected at the Recyclery.
 I have met people from all areas of the community at the Recyclery — people from the neighborhood, grad students from China and Africa, elementary school children and retirees.
 My middle-school daughter and her friend were shown how to take bikes apart and put back together, and were treated with respect and kindness.
 The Recyclery is a great example of a healthy community program.